-In order to prepare for the worst (and prevent further debt), building an emergency fund should be a top priority.
-Your emergency fund should include enough money to cover your rent and expenses for six months.
+To prepare for the worst (and prevent further debt), building an emergency fund should be a top priority.
+Your emergency fund should include enough money to cover your rent and expenses for three to six months.
 But don’t let saving for an emergency fund make you late on any of your loan payments.
 If you need help figuring out how much to put away each month, check out these helpful money management tools.

 Follow the 7% rule

 If you need to decide whether some extra cash is better spent on investments or on early loan payments, just follow the 7% rule.

 The average return on the S&P 500 is 7% if you adjust for inflation (around 12% if you don’t adjust for inflation).
 That means that if your interest rate on your loan is lower than 7%, you could make more money on the stock market than you would save by paying off the loan early.
 Accordingly, if you’re paying more than 7% interest, you’d save more money by paying off that loan as soon as possible.

 If your company offers 401(k) contribution matching, you should take full advantage.
 That’s because 401(k) contribution matching is a great way to maximize your retirement fund at little cost to yourself.
 You should try to contribute as much as your employer will match — typically 3%.

 In general, it will benefit you to save and make early loan payments.
 If you have any high-interest consumer debt, you should pay this off as early as you can.
 But you should also allocate some of your savings to kickstart your retirement fund.
 And it’s wise to invest early and often in moderate-risk, long-term investment funds, such as an S&P 500 low-cost index fund.